 The Department has reinforced the importance of improved response times through ongoing messaging to emergency responders and implementation of the "early dispatch" protocol.
-The calendar year 2017 reporting period reflects a 3 percent improvement in Turnout Time performance.
+The Q1 2018 quarter results reflect an improvement of over 5.6 percent in comparison to the Q1 2016 Turnout Time performance levels.
+The overall cumulative 2017 reporting period reflects a 3 percent improvement in Turnout Time performance.
 The Department believes that, in addition to the response time improvement initiatives, there is modest benefit from greater efficiency created by having 50 percent fewer shift changes.
 Emergency responses occurring at shift change (0800 hours) can be delayed as personnel remove personal protective equipment from fire apparatus to allow oncoming personnel to take over.